Jiu-Jitsu history can be traced back to India, where it was practiced by

 Alexandre “soca” history

-Soca began training when he was 15 years old.
-Soca’s older brother, who was was a blue belt at the time, had trained at Carlos Gracie Jr. After spending many of his days surfing, Alexandre decided to go to his brother’s academy and give jiu-jitsu a try.
-After that day never wanted stop, and he began to train everyday.
-Soca first started training at Carlos Gracie Jr. Academy with Jean Jacques Machado.
-Jean Jacques showed him the most effective technique, which helped establish the foundation for Soca’s amazing Jiu-Jitsu skill.
-Carlos Gracie Jr. awarded Soca his black belt in 1994.
+Alexandre “Soca” Freitas began training at the ripe age of fifteen years old.
+At first, Soca spent many of his early years surfing.
+His brother, Flavio Freitas, who was a blue belt at the time, trained at Carlos Gracie Jr Academy.
+It was then Soca decided to give Jiu-Jitsu a try.
+After that first class, he never wanted to stop and began training every day.
+It was at Carlos Gracie Jr. Academy that Soca would begin learning under Jean Jacques Machado.
+Jean Jaques showed Soca the most effective technique which helped establish the foundation for Soca’s legendary Jiu-Jitsu skill.
+Soca was awarded his black belt in 1994 by Carlos Gracie Jr.